 Blind wine tasting is like that.
 Take the Judgment of Paris in 1976 when California bested France in a blind tasting gone wrong.
 Careers were threatened and fortunes were made.
 Sheer glee was offset by outright humiliation.
 Ultimately it was good for everyone because wine was the winner.
 That tasting demonstrated that great wine is a matrix of directed talent, geographic good fortune, diligent farming and the desire to share and create a happier world.
 It also proved that great wine is not an inheritance or a birthright unless you sustain it with all your might.
 Since then, blind tastings have never been the same.

 And so on this day, a self-appointed Grand Cru from Switzerland dared to put it all on the line against some of the established icons of the wine world.
 Eleven wines were presented in a modified double-blind format.
 What we knew: all were from the 2013 vintage, they were all expensive with CHF100 the starting point, and Valais Mundi’s top-of-the-line Electus was among the masked bottles.
-The purpose of the tasting was to evaluate its relative position against the best.
-To assess the positives and negatives and perhaps to chart a course for refinements in viticulture, processes and philosophical direction.
+The purpose of the tasting is not only to evaluate the relative position of Electus versus the best from around the world but to assess the positives and negatives and, perhaps, to chart a course for refinements in viticulture, processes and philosophical direction.
 I and several top-notch palates were only too happy to render a verdict.
 Such is the hubris of a wine professional.

 Order of Double-Blind Tasting